Herman Hollerith: Biography

-Herman Hollerith was the son of German immigrant Georg Hollerith, a school teacher from Großfischlingen, Rhineland-Palatinate.
-He was born in Buffalo, New York, in 1860, where he also spent his early childhood.
+Herman Hollerith was born in Buffalo, New York, in 1860, where he also spent his early childhood.
+His parents were German immigrants; his father, Georg Hollerith, was a school teacher from Großfischlingen, Rhineland-Palatinate.
 He entered the City College of New York in 1875, graduated from the Columbia School of Mines with an Engineer of Mines degree in 1879 at age 19, and, in 1890, earned a Doctor of Philosophy based on his development of the tabulating system.
 In 1882, Hollerith joined the Massachusetts Institute of Technology where he taught mechanical engineering and conducted his first experiments with punched cards.
-He eventually moved to Washington, D.C., living in Georgetown with a home on 29th Street and a business building at 31st Street and the C&O Canal, where today there is a commemorative plaque installed by IBM.
-He died in Washington, D.C., at age 69 of a heart attack.
+He eventually moved to Washington, D.C., living in Georgetown with a home on 29th Street and a business building at 31st Street and the Chesapeake and Ohio Canal, where today there is a commemorative plaque installed by IBM.
+He died of a heart attack in Washington, D.C., at age 69.

 Electromechanical tabulation of data

 At the suggestion of John Shaw Billings, Hollerith developed a mechanism using electrical connections to increment a counter, recording information.
 A key idea was that a datum could be recorded by the presence or absence of a hole at a specific location on a card.
 For example, if a specific hole location indicates marital status, then a hole there can indicate married while not having a hole indicates single.
 Hollerith determined that data in specified locations on a card, arranged in rows and columns, could be counted or sorted electromechanically.
-A description of this system, An Electric Tabulating System (1889), was submitted by Hollerith to Columbia University as his doctoral thesis, and is reprinted in Randell's book.
+A description of this system, An Electric Tabulating System (1889), was submitted by Hollerith to Columbia University as his doctoral thesis, and is reprinted in Brian Randell's 1982 The Origins of Digital Computers, Selected Papers.
 On January 8, 1889, Hollerith was issued U.S. Patent 395,782, claim 2 of which reads:

 The herein-described method of compiling statistics, which consists in recording separate statistical items pertaining to the individual by holes or combinations of holes punched in sheets of electrically non-conducting material, and bearing a specific relation to each other and to a standard, and then counting or tallying such statistical items separately or in combination by means of mechanical counters operated by electro-magnets the circuits through which are controlled by the perforated sheets, substantially as and for the purpose set forth.